 Maximising health helps maximise flock productivity and is therefore a key aspect of sustainable and profitable sheep production.
 Tackling health issues not only involves costs in terms of treatment, but also costs in terms of loss of production.
 Good health is also important in helping meat industry and consumer expectations of high welfare and food safety.

 Good management, nutrition and husbandry form the basis of disease prevention.
 Health planning is an important tool not only in helping manage and minimise the impacts of know health issues within the flock, but also to help prevent and avoid health issues that currently aren’t affecting the flock.

-Understanding how disease works can also be useful to farmers in developing strategies to control and manage it; QMS holds free workshops and events throughout the year for farmers on a range of animal health issues.
+Understanding how disease works can also be useful to farmers in developing strategies to control and manage it.
+QMS also holds a numbers of free workshops and events throughout the year for farmers to improve their knowledge on a range of animal health issues.
 We work alongside leading research institutes including The Moredun, James Hutton Institute, SRUC and SEFARI to ensure that the most up to date research is available to Scottish Farmers.
 Visit the events page for further information of forthcoming events in your area.

 If you require more information regarding a specific sheep disease, please visit the National Animal Disease Information Service (NADIS).
 The Scottish Animal Health Planning System is also available to help with disease forecasting and animal health planning.